 My Thoughts

-I would recommend this book.
-The writing style was nice, dialogs were realistic and flowed easily, and the characters were memorable.
-I rated this 4 out of 5 stars.
-A copy was provided by Celebrate Lit but these are my honest words.
+I recommend this to anyone wanting to expand or deepen their knowledge of the Bible.
+It would make a nice present for any scholar.
+I rated it a 4 out of stars.
+A copy was provided by Celebrate Lit but these are my honest thoughts.

 About the Book